lherzolite2024/programme/program_website.md

 | Yamasaki, Toru               |                     Geological Survey of Japan (AIST, Japan) |
 | Zanetti, Alberto             |                                              IGG-CNR (Italy) |
 | Zhang, Junfeng               |               China University of Geosciences (Wuhan, China) |

-# Useful information

-👉 Map of the site

-**Talks** will be held at the Conference Hall University of Oviedo.
-It is situated on the first floor of the central courtyard and has access through stairs located at the ground floor.

-**Coffee breaks** will be offered in the half-covered terrace in front of the main entrance of the conference hall. **Lunches** will be offered...TODO

-The poster session will be held on Tuesday and Wednesday on the ground floor of the...TODO

-**Wi-Fi** will be available during the conference.
-The University of Oviedo also provides access to an eduroam network.

-The conference dinner will be held at the "Whatever restaurant", at Some Street, 17, Oviedo